noizhardware/Pure-bAo/README.md

 ### TODO
   * I'm writing nice -help files, and debugging/tidying the abstractions in the process, some helpfiles are just copies of the abstractions (there is some documentation in some of the patches themselves, tho)
   * add "~" to signal related objects?
+(I actually don't like to have to type the tilde every time...)

 ---